pilotmoon/backend/README.md

 ==================  ---`-' ======= v2
 ```

-This API server is the back-end for Pilotmoon's apps and websites.
-It is written
+Back-end components for Pilotmoon's apps and websites.
-in TypeScript and is built around Koa.
-Data is stored on a MongoDB cluster.

 Current capabilities: